Money Multiplier Calculator

-The money multiplier calculator shows you how a change in the money supply relates to a given change in the monetary base of the central bank.
+The money multiplier calculator shows you how a change in the money supply relates to a given change in the central bank's monetary base.
 In the following, you can learn what is a money multiplier and get familiar with the money multiplier formula.
 You can also study the relationship between the money multiplier and other monetary variables connected to the money supply.

 What is a money multiplier

 In macroeconomics, more specifically, in monetary economics, a money multiplier signifies the ratio of the money supply to the monetary base.
-If you found this definition confusing, the following section may give you some help to grasp the mechanism behind this relation.
+If you found this definition confusing, the following section may give you some help in grasping the mechanism behind this relation.

-The history of money and banking is a broad subject that we do not intend to cover here, however introducing the chief advancements in the progress of modern banking might be a practical starting point to understand the money creation and the money multiplier:
+The history of money and banking is a broad subject that we do not intend to cover here.
+However, introducing the chief advancements in the progress of modern banking might be a practical starting point to understand money creation and the money multiplier:

 - The advent of deposits and loans

 The harbingers of professional banking were medieval goldsmiths who built secure vaults to keep their valuable commodities safe.
 As wealthy people were also interested in protecting their gold, they began to assign goldsmiths to look after their money.
 After some time, goldsmiths realized that the volume of deposited gold largely surpasses the amount being withdrawn at any time.
 As a result, they decided to begin lending money and making a profit off of it, even though it didn't belong to them.
 In this fashion, goldsmiths became the first rudimentary bankers that paved the way for the evolution of modern banking.

 - The appearance of banknotes - the fiat money